nikzori/crawler/README.md

 ## Progress so far
 - Decent looking dungeons generated with cellular automata and some rooms thrown in at random positions.
-- Movement and proper dungeon render with super simple LOS
+- Movement (including between floors) and proper dungeon render with super simple LOS
-- Lots of foundation bits for other UI, AI and items
+- Lots of foundation bits for UI, creatures, etc.

 ## To-Do:
 - map gen: